 - The Right Measurements: Focus not only on internal measurements, but also take a look at external sizes as well!
 For example, we love microwaves like the RAC RMW1414 or the Samsung MG14H3020, but these are huge microwaves well over 1 cubic foot on the inside, let alone the outside, and they just can’t fit in small kitchens.
 The best small microwave options are usually between 10 and 13 inches wide and deep: If necessary, take out your tape measure before you start buying.

-- Short Cut Options: Small microwaves are perfect saving time.
+- Short Cut Options: Small countertop microwave ovens are perfect saving time.
 Think about what you nuke most often in a microwave, and check to see if there are one-touch buttons for these items.

 - Automated “Popcorn” Buttons: Automated buttons for foods like popcorn or potatoes are handy shortcuts, but can also be much more.
 On the best microwaves, these buttons tap into sensors that microwaves use to sense moisture, food amount, and more.
 They can save time and adjust cooking periods to prevent burning or scorching!

 - Cleaning Options: Anything that makes a microwave easier to clean, from coatings to settings, is definitely worthwhile.

 - Price: Small microwave prices can fluctuate a lot.
 While they can be less expensive than large models, this isn’t guaranteed, so keep an eye on the price when you are choosing the size!